Bush Renewable Fuels Association Speech

 President George W. Bush

 I want to thank John.
 I want to thank Bob Catell, who is the event host.
-Hes the Chairman of the United States Energy Association.
+He’s the Chairman of the United States Energy Association.
 I want to thank Betty Arndt.
 I want to thank Barry Worthington.
 Thank you both for setting this event up.
 I want to thank the Assistant Secretary, David Garman, of the Department of Energy, for being here.
-I appreciate Pat Wood, the FERC chairman — where are you Pat?
+I appreciate Pat Wood, the FERC chairman — where are you, Pat?
 There he is, my fellow Texan.
 (Applause.)
-How many children you got now?
+How many children did you get now?
 (Laughter.)
 Three, one on the way?
 (Laughter.)

 I want to thank your fellow commissioners — Commissioner Brownell, Commissioner Kelliher, Commissioner Kelly — for joining you all.
 Thank you all for coming; thanks for serving; appreciate what you do.
 (Applause.)

 Small businesses are flourishing, factory output is growing, exports are at their highest level ever, families are taking home more of what they earn.
-Because of our policies, our economy is growing — and creating more opportunity and increased prosperity for millions of our citizens, and thats good news.
+Because of our policies, our economy is growing — and creating more opportunities and increased prosperity for millions of our citizens, and that’s good news.

 We are also encouraging automakers to produce a new generation of modern, clean-diesel cars and trucks.
 My administration has issued new rules that will remove more than 90 percent of the sulfur in diesel fuel by 2010.
 Clean diesel technology will allow consumers to travel much farther on each gallon of fuel — without the smoke and pollution of past diesel engines.
 To encourage this promising technology, Congress should extend the tax incentives for the purchase of hybrid vehicles to clean diesel cars and trucks.
 You see, America leads the world in technology — and we need to use that technology to lead the world in fuel efficiency.